Magneosolutions/vibeflow/memory-bank/activeContext.md

 *   **Frontend Foundation:** Vite + React + TypeScript project (`vibeflow-frontend`) is set up with basic routing, simulated authentication (`AuthContext.tsx`), and Tailwind CSS.
 *   **Version Control:** Initial project files pushed to GitHub, ignoring the `Google/` directory.
 The remote was updated to `https://github.com/Magneosolutions/vibeflow`.
 *   **Cloud Run CI/CD Configuration & Troubleshooting:** Configured `vibeflow-frontend` Dockerfile, Nginx, and an entrypoint script for CI/CD to Cloud Run.
 Successfully troubleshot deployment issues related to Nginx startup and public access permissions.
 The frontend is now publicly accessible via Cloud Run.
+*   **UI Update Attempt (Ongoing Issue):** Attempted to deploy a new vibrant UI design for `Layout.tsx`.
+While JS/TSX changes (verified by debug text) are deploying, the new Tailwind CSS styles and animations are not applying.
+The deployed UI still shows old styling.
+Cache busting in Dockerfile did not resolve this.

 ## Recent Changes
+*   **Attempted UI Update for `Layout.tsx`:**
+    *   Updated `Layout.tsx` with new design and animations.
+    *   Moved animation definitions from `<style jsx>` to `tailwind.config.js`.
+    *   Resolved TS errors by reinstalling `node_modules` and restarting TS server.
+    *   Added `ARG CACHEBUST=1` to `Dockerfile` to try and force a fresh CSS build.
+    *   **Result:** Deployed site shows debug text from `Layout.tsx` changes, but new Tailwind styles are not applied.
+Issue is ongoing.
 *   **Successfully Deployed `vibeflow-frontend` to Cloud Run and Made Public:**
     *   Troubleshot Nginx exiting issue by enhancing `entrypoint.sh` with verbose logging and `nginx -t` config testing.
     *   Resolved "403 Forbidden" error by addressing IAM permissions.